 Seismologists suggest that more seismometers should be deployed around Washington and other cities to asses to what degree seismic waves generated in the region might be amplified.

 The large ground motions also triggered rockfalls over an unexpectedly large area.
 They were reported as far as 245 km away.
-Quakes this size shouldn’t trigger landslides more than 60 km away from its epicenter.
+Quakes this size shouldn’t trigger landslides more than 60 km away from their epicenter.